 Financing ocean energy farms

-InnovFin Energy Demo Projects (EDP) provides loans or loan guarantees between EUR 7.5m and 75m to first-of-a-kind commercial-scale demonstration projects in the fields of renewable energy, hydrogen and fuel cells, helping to bridge the gap from demonstration to commercialisation.
+InnovFin Energy Demo Projects (EDP) is a European Investment Bank (EIB) programme.
+It provides loans or loan guarantees of between €7.5m and €75m to first-of-a-kind commercial-scale renewable energy, hydrogen and fuel cell demonstration projects.
+It helps to bridge the gap between demonstration to commercialisation.

 OEE has been promoting the scheme to the industry since its inception.
 As a result, more ocean energy applications were received than for any other renewable technology.
 The first ever project financed by InnovFin EDP is AW Energy’s ‘Waveroller’ deployment in Portugal.

 For more information and analysis on the Innovfin EDP, please visit the OEE Members Area or become a member.

 The Innovation Fund draws its funding from the EU Emissions Trading Scheme and targets commercial technology demonstrations.
 Its total budget will be shared between innovative renewables, Carbon Capture and Storage (CCS), storage and heavy industries.